How to make Progress at Atlantic Jiu Jitsu

 Focus: White belt (beginner students)

 This is where all students start.
-Here you will learn the essential skills of Brazilian Jiu Jitsu.
+Here you will learn the essential skills of Jiu Jitsu.

 The fifteen fundamental positional skills of Jiu Jitsu: A very important question to ask in any area that you wish to excel is this;